 Pensioner Rate Remissions

-If you hold a Pensioner Concession Card, Department of Veteran Affairs Card or a Health Care Card, own the property they occupy as their principal place of residence on the 1 July, and are liable for payment of rates may be eligible to apply for a rate remission.
+If you hold a Pensioner Concession Card, Department of Veteran Affairs Card or a Health Care Card, own and occupy a property as your principal place of residence on the 1 July, and are liable for payment of rates, you may be eligible to apply for a rate remission.

 Pensioner Discount Booklets and City of Launceston SmartCard

 A Pensioner Voucher booklet and City of Launceston SmartCard is available to property owners who hold a Pensioner Concession Card or Department of Veteran Affairs Card only.
 Each eligible pensioner receives a voucher booklet.
 Only one SmartCard is issued per household.

 The book contains free parking vouchers for use at the Paterson East, West and Elizabeth St Car Parks between Monday and Thursday each week and a voucher for free use of the Launceston Waste Centre.
 Terms and conditions are supplied with the SmartCard.